tamouse/jamstack-intro-basic/README.md

 # Issus with building JAMStack example #

 I ran into some issues following the steps I could catch in the FeM course on JAMStack into.
-I like missed something crucial.
+I sure I missed something crucial.

 Here's what I tried, and how I got it to work.